This is a tale of the power we have as individuals and as a community to effect change.

 The Film

-The majority of wetsuits on the market today are made of chloroprene rubber AKA Neoprene, a synthetic material born out of a carcinogenic petrochemical process so toxic that the California government requires them to carry health warnings.
-There is one chloroprene plant in the USA.
-Rising from the site of a former plantation in Cancer Alley, the chemical factory casts a deadly shadow over the community fighting environmental racism, fighting for the right to breath clean air.
-Due to the chloroprene emissions, the EPA cites that the cancer risk here is the highest in the USA – 50 times the national average.
+Neoprene is the commercial name for Chloroprene rubber.
+There is just one chloroprene plant in the USA.
+Rising from the site of a former slave plantation in ‘Cancer Alley’, the chemical factory casts a toxic shadow over the community living on its fence-line, fighting for the right to breath clean air.
+The cancer risk to the residents here is the highest in the USA – 50 times the national average.

 Add your voice: @thebigseaorg #saynotoneoprene